Skip to main content

 Similarly, if you feel the stock market has further to fall before hitting bottom, hold onto some cash.
 Just be patient.
 Wait to see where the market moves.
 Try to avoid rushing back into the market on days when the indexes are on an upswing.

-Remember the aim is to try and get the best price possible when you buy.
+Remember, the aim is to try and get the best price possible when you buy.
 This will require a degree of patience on your part.
 A slow and steady pace of investing your money is the best strategy during a bear market.
-This approach will also help your dollar cost average, which is the average price you purchased a given stock over time.
+This approach will also help your dollar cost average, which is the average price you paid for a given stock over time.

 Diversify Your Investments

-Another great way to diversify is to invest in an Exchange Traded Fund (ETF) that tracks a particular stock index such as the S&P 500.
+Another great way to diversify is to invest in an Exchange Traded Fund (ETF) that tracks a particular stock index, such as the S&P 500.
 This will give you access to hundreds of different companies that are traded on the exchange.
-Some commodities (like gold) are known as “safe haven” investments during a market downturn of correction.
-The key is to not put all your eggs into one basket.
+Some commodities (like gold) are known as “safe haven” investments during a market downturn or correction.
+The key is not to put all your eggs into one basket.

 If you’re diversified properly, then some of your investments are likely to increase in value, while others fall.
 For example, your technology stocks might be rising, as your bank stocks stagnate or fall.
 The more diversified you are the less likely you will be to see your portfolio plunge into the red during a bear market.